MKme/ToeBeans/README.md

 I ordered a commercial set of these at $60USD to me here in Canada and knew I could do better.
 Here is the comemrcial ones in case you want to buy them https://shop.toegrips.com/products/toegrips

-I designed these in Freecad and you can customize them to fit your dog and print them
+I designed these in Freecad and you can customize them to fit your dog and print them out yourself!

-out yourself!

-Instructions:
+### Instructions:

+- Size in FreeCad as you need by changing the diameter of the 2 radius values here:

--  Print in TPU
+-  Print in TPU filament

 - You can even use my tuned TPU settings in my Github Repo here:

+### Purchase

-Buy them premade from my store here: TBD
+Buy them premade from my store here if you like : TBD

+Throw me a buck on Patreon above if you like these projects